dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.1.md

 This article highlights the most significant changes in ASP.NET Core 3.1 with links to relevant documentation.

-## Partial class support for Razor components
+## Partial class support for Blazor components

-Razor components are now generated as partial classes.
-Code for a Razor component can be written using a code-behind file defined as a partial class rather than defining all the code for the component in a single file.
+Blazor components are now generated as partial classes.
+Code for a Blazor component can be written using a code-behind file defined as a partial class rather than defining all the code for the component in a single file.
 For more information, see [Partial class support](xref:blazor/components/index#partial-class-support).

 ## Blazor Component Tag Helper and pass parameters to top-level components